 If you think you might have a picnic on the Black Isle, or are just looking for some tasty locally sourced food products, then you should pop by Robertsons the Larder on your way from Inverness.

 This family run farm shop and children’s farm carries a wide range of delicious Scottish products, which are guaranteed to tempt you.
-They have everything from black pudding to smoked salmon to ice cream, and are the perfect stop to pack a picnic for the rest of the your day.
+They have everything from black pudding to smoked salmon to ice cream, and are the perfect stop to pack a picnic for the rest of your day.

 They also have a pair of gorgeous Highland Coos on site, which make for an excellent photo opportunity.